 Skeeter Nut Free Chocolate Chip cookies has been my go to snack on JetBlue but I still have other options to change it up.
 The Popcorners are nice for a change but I wish I had someone to remind me I am not a fan of the Terra Chips when I go to grab a bag of them (note from Sharon: You never told me.
 I’ll remind you next time).

-Peanuts or Pretzels.
+For years it had been peanuts or pretzels, and now it’s just pretzels.
 Southwest takes it old school with the snacks.
 Just what you expect in little packages that are almost impossible to open but everyone takes one.
-You can even get one of each if you want.
+You can even get two, if you want.
 Just ask nicely.